shipyardapp/Shipyard-Documentation/docs/blueprint-library/snowflake.md

 ### Overview
 Connecting Snowflake to Shipyard requires you to have:
-1. A Snowflake account with read/write access to the data you wish to access.
+1. A Snowflake account with read/write access to the database and all associated tables/views you wish to access.
 We recommend setting up an account specifically for Shipyard access.
-2. A warehouse to .
+2. A warehouse that the account has access to.
 We recommend setting up a warehouse specifically for Shipyard queries.
 3. Shipyard IP Addresses whitelisted
-4.

-### Creating a Snowflake Account for Shipyard
+### Creating a Snowflake Role and User for Shipyard
-This guide will walk you through the process required to create a unique account for Shipyard to access your Snowflake Database.
+This guide will walk you through the process required to create a unique role and user account for Shipyard to access your Snowflake Database.

-:::note
+:::caution
 You can always use your own credentials, but this gives you less control over security logging and data access.
 :::